 General information for all employees

 Direct Deposit: CU pays by direct deposit into your bank account.
-For salaried, monthly employees the deposit is made on the last working day of the month (exception: for June the pay date is the first working day of July).
+For salaried, monthly employees the deposit is made on the last working day of the month.
 For bi-weekly, hourly employees the deposit is made every other Friday.
 You set up (or change as needed) your direct deposit information in the CU Portal.
 Please email INSTAARpay@colorado.edu if you have any questions about direct deposit.

 Training: All CU employees are required to take an online course on Discrimination and Harassment.
 This ensures that you are aware of your rights and the rights of your co-workers.
 This course is accessed through SkillSoft in the CU Portal.
 In addition, because of substances used in many INSTAAR labs, you may be required to take Hazardous Materials training.
 Please talk to your supervisor if you have any questions about required training.

 ePERs: All salaried employees paid by grant funds are required to submit an electronic Personnel Effort Report (ePER) every term.
 This is necessary to assure grant sponsors that personnel who are paid from grants are, in fact, working on those grants.
 You will get an email after the term is over asking you to submit your ePER through the CU Portal.
+If you are getting paid from grants you are also required to take the ePERs training through SkillSoft in the CU Portal.
 Please talk to your PI or your INSTAAR accounting specialist if you have any questions about ePERs.

 Holidays: The CU Boulder holiday schedule can be found at http://www.colorado.edu/hr/hr-operations/holiday-schedule.
 On these holidays the campus is closed and buildings are locked.

-Complete information about graduate student appointments, benefits, and responsibilities are available on the Graduate School web page at http://www.colorado.edu/GraduateSchool/funding/admin.html.
+Complete information about graduate student appointments, benefits, and responsibilities are available on the Graduate School web page.
 Once you have been asked by an INSTAAR Principal Investigator to do research on a project, you will receive a letter of offer explaining your salary and benefits.
 Tuition remission is done after your appointment is approved.
 You can contact the CU Bursar’s Office to check the status of your tuition remission 2-3 days after your appointment is approved.
-If you have any questions about your appointment, please contact your INSTAAR accounting specialist.
+If you have any questions about your appointment, please contact your INSTAAR accounting specialist or the INSTAAR Payroll Liaison.

 Hourly (bi-weekly) employees